U-25S52A/GitHub-Repository1/README.md

 # GitHub-Repository1
 1st Repository in GitHub

-README.md file has been edited in GitHub platform by U-25S52A
+README.md file has been edited in GitHub platform by U-25S52A. - This file has been modified from Nano Editor